 Many of the other popular figurals collectors seek are shaped like famed personalities or characters of yesteryear.
 For example, an Eddy Cantor (a comical singer and actor popular during the first half of the 20th century) ornament with chenille arms might be worth $500 or more to the right person.
 One shaped like John Bull (the personification of Great Britain that originated in cartoon form) could approach $300 in the right market.
-An example designed to resemble President William Howard Taft’s head, also sometimes described as an "Einstein Face" ornament due to its resemblance to the scientist, can be found for $100-150.
+An example designed to resemble President William Howard Taft’s head, also sometimes described as an "Einstein Face" ornament due to its resemblance to the scientist, can be found for $100 to $150.

 Affordable Glass Ball Ornaments

-This lot of 30 vintage glass ornaments sold at Morphy Auctions for $270 (not including buyer’s premium) in September of 2011.
+This lot of 30 vintage glass ornaments sold at Morphy Auctions for $270 (not including buyer’s premium) in September 2011.
 Most are figurals in the form of grapes, cars, fish, and frogs with one unusual frog climbing a ladder example.
 At $9 each, the net auction price per piece, these can be considered a very good buy.
-Sold individually in an antique shop or at an antique show, they would likely bring $20-50 each or possibly more for the rarer examples in the lot.
+Sold individually in an antique shop or at an antique show, they would likely bring $20 to $50 each or possibly more for the rarer examples in the lot.

 Some collectors will pay for an entire lot like this one to obtain one rare ornament.
 They then sell or trade the remainder of the lot to garner examples they covet.